-‘Big Bang Theory’s Underpaid Actresses Can Afford A Lamborghini Each Episode
+‘Big Bang Theory’s’ Underpaid Actresses Can Afford A Lamborghini Each Episode

 Bialik portrays Sheldon’s (played by Emmy-winning Parsons) girlfriend Amy on The Big Bang Theory, while Rauch plays Bernadette, who recently gave birth to a baby with Howard, played by Helberg.

-A shining example of what CAN happen when men step up for #genderequity .
+A shining example of what CAN happen when men step up for #genderequity.
 Kudos to Jim Parsons, Johnny Galecki,… https://t.co/mRMiZAZsWZ

 — BeavertonEducation (@BeavertonC4Edu) March 3, 2017